salesforcecli/plugin-orchestrator/messages/orchestrator.rules.eval.md

 # flags.variables.description

 Path to the variables.json file containing variable definitions used in transformations.
+The file should contain a flat JSON object with key-value pairs.
+The CLI will automatically wrap these in the required Variables structure.

 # flags.rules.summary